A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Measure Regularity Results

-In this section, we assume that we have some fixed $s \geq 0$ and $n \in \omega$, and we will work with the $H^s_n$ measure as defined in Section 2.3.
+In this section, we assume that we have some fixed $s > 0$ and $n \in \omega$, and we will work with the $H^s_n$ measure as defined in Section~\ref{ssec:Hmeas}.
 For these results, we assume that we start with some (standard or pruned) closed set $F$, and we seek to construct a closed subset $E \subseteq F$ with some specified measure.
 The complexity of this construction varies depending on how the closed sets are represented as well as on how precisely the measures are specified.

 Note that if we consider the specific measure $H^1_{1}$, we obtain a version of the standard Lebesgue measure.
-This will be equivalent to the normal definition of Lebesgue measure in $\text{WKL}_0$ and stronger systems, but in any system it still provides a well-defined function on the space of ``tree codes."
-While the case of Lebesgue measure may hold the most interest, we decided to work with the general measure $H^s_n$ (for $s \geq 0$ and $n \in \omega$) since those versions of the results will be needed for the discussion on Besicovitch's theorem later.
+This will be equivalent to the normal definition of Lebesgue measure in $\WKL_0$ and stronger systems, but in $\RCA_0$ it still provides a well-defined function on the space of ``tree codes."
+We will consider the general measure $H^s_n$ (for $s \geq 0$ and $n \in \omega$) here, since those versions are needed for the discussion on Besicovitch's Theorem later.

-As in the section on general monotone functions, we will abuse notation slightly in writing inequalities involving $H^s_n$, since the limiting value of $H^s_n(Z)$ itself may not exist for every tree code $Z$ without the axioms of $\text{ACA}_0$.
-(See the paragraph before Definition \ref{inf} for the interpretation of these inequalities).
+As in Section~\ref{ssec:monotone}, we will abuse notation slightly in writing inequalities involving $H^s_n$, since the limiting value of $H^s_n(Z)$ itself may not exist for every tree code $Z$ without the axioms of $\ACA_0$.
+(See the discussion following Definition \ref{def:monotone_limit}.)

-First, we demonstrate how closed sets which satisfy a desired measure bound can be coded topologically.